WhatsARanjit/puppet-lumogon/README.md

   --debug                        - Whether to log debug information.

 ACTIONS:
-  upload    Upload a node's latest report to Lumogon
+  facts      Upload a node's facts to Lumogon reports    Upload a node's latest report to Lumogon

 See 'puppet man lumogon' or 'man puppet-lumogon' for full help.
 ```